Difference Between Graylog vs Kibana

 - here we would dive a little deeper into Graylog and Kibana.
 Kibana is one of the element of ELK stack which deals with the GUI perspective to visualize a huge amount of data whereas Graylog is a solution which depends on MongoDB and Elasticsearch to operate.

-- There are different genres in which Graylog and Kibana differentiates themselves and we would look over them one by one in this section.
-The different genre we would be looking at are Learning curve, Usability, plugins availability, Pricing, Visualizations, Indexing.
+- There are different genres in which Graylog and Kibana differentiate themselves, and we would look over them one by one in this section.
+We would be looking at the different genre: Learning curve, Usability, plugins availability, Pricing, Visualizations, Indexing.

-- Starting off with learning curve, Kibana has a steep learning curve, because of the fact that ELK stack is fairly an advanced suite of products.
-Now this learning curve is a debatable issue as people who are comfortable with ELK might argue that the curve is rather flat, but when we compare Graylog and Kibana, Kibana has a much steeper learning curve and the one for Kibana is rather smooth.
+- Starting off with the learning curve, Kibana has a steep learning curve because of the fact that the ELK stack is fairly an advanced suite of products.
+This learning curve is a debatable issue as people who are comfortable with ELK might argue that the curve is rather flat, but when we compare Graylog and Kibana, Kibana has a much steeper learning curve and the one for Kibana is rather smooth.

-- Now that we are aware of Kibana being a part of a suite which is fairly advanced the usability perspective is something we need to keep in mind because more complex the suite the difficult it is to maintain them whereas for Graylog it is fairly a simple GUI and all options available is easily found in the GUI.
+- Now that we are aware of Kibana being a part of a suite that is fairly advanced, the usability perspective is something we need to keep in mind because the more complex the suite, the difficult it is to maintain them, whereas, for Graylog, it is fairly a simple GUI and all options available is easily found in the GUI.

-- Talking in terms of the same lines, the availability of plugins in Kibana is a lot more in comparison to Graylog and the only reason for it to be present is because of the different levels of complex solving capability ELK stack brings in is huge!
+- Talking in terms of the same lines, the availability of plugins in Kibana is a lot more compared to Graylog.
+The only reason for it to be present is because of the different levels of complex solving capability ELK stack; brings in is huge!
 Whereas the plugins for Graylog is pretty restricted.

 - Now coming to the pricing, which might be of prime importance to organizations.
-Though ELK advertises it to be open source, things might get pretty expensive for organizations as they would be compelled to buy plugins which has complex visualization capability and also the amount of data that would be processed and the numbers add up pretty quickly.
-Whereas Graylog although is again an open source tool has a fixed cost of $1500 per server instance in a cluster.
-So now it is all about the math and trade-offs that needs to be done.
+Though ELK advertises it to be open-source, things might get pretty expensive for organizations.
+They would be compelled to buy plugins that have complex visualization capability and the amount of data that would be processed, and the numbers add up pretty quickly.
+Although Graylog is again an open-source tool, it has a fixed cost of $1500 per server instance in a cluster.
+So now it is all about the math and trade-offs that need to be done.

-- Lastly, from an indexing perspective Kibana has a total control on how we can index data in Elasticsearch hence providing the flexibility on that terms which is not present in Graylog.
+- Lastly, from an indexing perspective, Kibana has total control over how we can index data in Elasticsearch, providing flexibility on that terms, which is not present in Graylog.

 Graylog vs Kibana Comparison Table